npmcdn-to-unpkg-bot/robjwood.github.io/_posts/2014-01-23-goodbye-wordpress-hello-jekyll.md

 - **Celebrate wildly** OH SWEET JESUS!
 It worked!
 I think it _really_ worked!

 You get the picture.
 It was a pain.

+## Why bother?

+Apart from being able to work primarily with HTML for writing templates, you can also host your site _for free_ using GitHub pages.

+I've seen a rash of articles (one, maybe two) explaining the benefits of using flat-file CMSs.
+I decided to try out [Jekyll](http://jekyllrb.com/ "Jekyll").
+I'll explain how that went in a moment.
+And before you accuse me of bandwagon jumping, I started writing this article before I read [this article on getting started with GitHub Pages](http://24ways.org/2013/get-started-with-github-pages/ "Get Started With GitHub Pages (Plus Bonus Jekyll)").
+And definitely before I'd heard of [this one about the rise of flat file CMSs](http://www.typeandgrids.com/blog/goodbye-wordpress-2014-will-be-the-year-of-flat-file-cmses "A move away from WordPress in 2014?").
+I'm just a slow writer.

 ## Working with it